 MNM Program Details Courses and Degree Requirements Hamline’s Master of Nonprofit Management is recognized as the premier master’s degree program in the region dedicated exclusively to practitioners and professionals in the discipline.
 The curriculum content combines the theories of the nonprofit management discipline with organizational practices and skills training specifically tailored to address the complexities of the nonprofit sector.
-Required Courses: (36 credits) Fundamentals of Nonprofit Management Organizational Theory and Behavior Financial Management for Nonprofit Organizations Human Resource Management for Nonprofit Organizations Law for Nonprofit Organizations Research Methods or Program Evaluation Governance and Planning in Nonprofit Organizations Fundraising for Nonprofits Capstone Skills Development for Nonprofit Organizations Elective Courses: (12 credits) Three elective courses must be chosen from among the School of Business graduate-level courses.
+Required Courses: (36 credits) The Role of Nonprofits in Society Leadership Governance of Nonprofit Organizations Strategic Planning for Nonprofit Organizations Financial Management for Nonprofit Organizations Fundraising for Nonprofits Data Analytics and Decision Making Program Evaluation and Assessment Capstone Project Elective Courses: (12 credits) Three elective courses must be chosen from among the School of Business graduate-level courses.
 Learn More Contact a Graduate Admission counselor and request information to learn more about pursuing a Master of Nonprofit Management.
 Request Info Dual Degree Options Combine your MNM with another master's degree in Business Administration or Public Administration and receive hands-on training across sectors and gain the skills and experiences employers want.
 View information on dual degrees.